ansible/ansible-builder/docs/index.rst

 Choosing a base image
 ---------------------

 You can use any base image you choose.
 The smaller the base image, generally, the smaller the final image.
 However, to make Ansible Builder more efficient, you should know what packages, if any, are already installed on the base image you use.
 For example, some base images already have Python installed.
 Others do not.
-If you use a base image that already has Python installed, you can omit Python in your execution environment definition file.
+If you use a base image that already has Python installed, you can omit Python in your Execution Environment definition file.
 Not all base images have package managers installed.

 How Ansible Builder executes
 ============================

 Ansible Builder can execute two separate steps.
-The first step is to create a build instruction file (Containerfile for Podman, Dockerfile for Docker) and a build context based on the execution environment definition file.
+The first step is to create a build instruction file (Containerfile for Podman, Dockerfile for Docker) and a build context based on the Execution Environment definition file.
 The second step is to run a containerization tool (Podman or Docker) to build an image based on the build instruction file and build context.
 The ``ansible-builder build`` command runs both steps.
 The ``ansible-builder create`` command runs only the first step.
 For more details, read through the :ref:`CLI usage docs <builder_cli>`.

 How Ansible Builder builds images
 ---------------------------------